RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 .. code-block:: bash

-   root> /opt/otobo/bin/otobo.SetPermissions.pl --otobo-user=otobo --web-group=otobo
+   sudo /opt/otobo/bin/otobo.SetPermissions.pl --otobo-user=otobo --web-group=otobo

-Step 7: Setup the Database
+Step 8: Setup the Database
 --------------------------

 OTOBO requires a database to persist data.
-It is recommended to use the MySQL or MariaDB package, which will be delivered with your Linux system.
+It is recommended to use the MariaDB package, which will be delivered with your Linux system.
 However, an external database may be used but latency may increase.

 Packages for a local database may be obtained from the system's package manager.